HerrMotz/bachelor-thesis/publication/main.typ

 The idea of formalising knowledge is not new.
 The field of formal ontology revolves around the creation of theories on how to model an arbitrary domain, such as the world we live in.
 One concrete formal ontology defines a theory about the workings of a concrete domain.
 It allows for the definition of i.e. names, categories, properties and relationships between any of those.
 The use of ontologies presents a two-fold advantage: Any statement within an ontology is expressed in clearly interpretable terms, because it can be viewed independently of any natural language constructs.
 The difficulty with formal ontologies, however, is anticipating all (or at least most) things and relations that need to be represented in advance.
 Therefore, ontologies require careful deliberation and their genesis usually goes by the saying: "Many cooks spoil the broth".
 In contradiction, collaboration between domain experts and ontology engineers is an existential necessity.

-_So, how could this resurce-consuming process be in parts avoided or supported, whilst not giving up the advantages of computer-processability?_ Originally conceptualised by Tim Berners-Lee, the W3C#sym.trademark.registered standardised the Resource Description Framework (RDF).
+_So, how could this resource-consuming process be in parts avoided or supported, whilst not giving up the advantages of computer-processability?_ Originally conceptualised by Tim Berners-Lee, the W3C#sym.trademark.registered standardised the Resource Description Framework (RDF).
 While an ontology consists of a theory (T-Box) and assertions (A-Box, which are statements compliant with the theory), an RDF knowledge base can consist solely of an A-Box -- the T-Box is quietly implicit.
 Using an RDF schema, a taxonomy can be added (at any time), usually using an "instance-of" assertion, but consistency is no inherent obligation of an RDF database#footnote[although it is obviously good practice to be consistent with the RDF schema].

 This "formalise as you go"-approach allows for maximal flexibility of the data model and proves advantageous, e.g. in the digital humanities.
 Recently, historians, among others, started to use centralised knowledge bases, allowing for collaboration on research questions and finding connections between the results from different researchers.
 A grand initiative called FactGrid#footnote[http://factgrid.de] hosts a free-to-use Wikibase instance tailored for the digital humanities, in the hope of creating synergy effects for future research.